fraimymv/portfolio-fraimy/Readme.md

 I am a certified software testing with hands-on internship experience.

-I have a C1 level in English and am seeking opportunities to grow in Quality Assurance, with a focus on both manual and automated testing.
+I have a C1 level in English and am seeking opportunities to grow in Quality Assurance, with a focus on both manual testing.

 #####